Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ```
 When doing that, you **pass in the previously used package module**, such that all the internal package state your process has been using so far, can be "adopted" by the new version of package.

-An example of this can be found in `example/example.lua`.
+Examples of this can be found in `example/example.lua` and `example/example-db.lua`.

+❗️ The configuration for vanilla or db can only be used when you first require `subscribable`.
+Upgrades will not allow you to change flavour.

 ## Overriding Functionality